 - Ch.
 17-20

 - Ch.
 26-28

-You may notice that there is no verse 11: it is usually omitted because it seems to be a copyist's addition from Lk 19,10.
+(We can note that verse 11 is usually omitted because it is not found in all manuscripts.
+It seems to be a copyist's addition from Lk 19,10.)

 It is perhaps surprising that only the second half of this chapter dealing with Church matters is read in the Sunday Lectionary, on the 23rd and 24th Sundays, year A (18,15-20 for the 23rd Sunday and 18,21-35 for the 24th Sunday).

 Generally it seems that the editors of the Lectionary recounted incidents only once in the three year cycle.
 Mark's equivalent to the first half (Mk 9,33-48) is read on Sundays 25 and 26 of year B, though Mark's presentation is actually quite different to Matthew's.

 A result of this editing is that the Gospel of the 23rd Sunday, 18,15-20, presents the issue of Church discipline without its context.
 We'll look at this more closely when we come to read that passage.

 We are now ready to read the first part of the chapter, the children and little ones, 18,1-14..